shramov/tll/README.md

 ## Why should I use it?

- * Compatibility layer: it is common issue that libraries used for communication have to be changed during development or when system is already deployed, TLL simplifies such transitions with relatively low overhead.
+ * Compatibility layer: it is a common issue that libraries used for communication have to be changed during development or when system is already deployed, TLL simplifies such transitions with relatively low overhead.
  * Easy prototyping: build proof of concept version in Python and then iteratively rewrite parts in